ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/E2_BGROL.md

 #### Description

 Turns on the next numerical layer in the background area specified by *A*.
-For example, if background area 3 is currently set to [display layer](E0_BGON.md) 1 for that particular area, a call to BGROL(0,3) will display layer 2 for that area.
+For example, if background area 3 is currently set to [display layer](E0_BGON.md) will display layer 2 for that area.
 If an invalid layer is given, or the background rolls past the last layer for this area, no background is displayed by this opcode.